 Where Portable Water has also been reported to be available.

 NEW as of July 12 – RED flags are locations where it has been reported that you can get PROPANE TANKS REFILLED.
 This does that NOT include locations where tanks are SWAP OUT.
+This list is currently also “a work in progress”.

 The ORANGE flags – a listing of restaurants and dinners that have been recommended by other truck campers.
+As of today, this layer totals over 205 locations.

 We hope you will find the Google map useful for your future truck camping road trip planning.